bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 title: Simplifying Developer Setups with Docker
 instalment: 17
 creators: [helma, bart]
-date: 2026-01-28
+date: 2026-01-27
 ---

-> Note: this tidbut is guest-written by Helma van der Linden, and the matching podcast episodes are guest-hosted by Bart, temporarily taking Allison's role as the 'student'.
+> Note: this tidbit is guest-written by Helma van der Linden, and the matching podcast episodes are guest-hosted by Bart, temporarily taking Allison's role as the 'student'.
 {:.aside}

 While listening to the episodes [PBS 177](./pbs177) through [181](./pbs188) I realised I use a different approach to isolate programming environments, one that I increasingly embrace.